tflahaul/deeplib/README.md

 # deeplib
-Lightweight deep learning framework to easily implement different kinds of neural networks.
+A lightweight deep learning framework in order to easily implement different kinds of neural networks.

 ### How to use
 Building a simple network,